 He is a chartered environmentalist and member of the Chartered Institute of Ecology and Environmental Management.
 He holds a Level 5 (Professional) Field Identification Skills Certificate awarded by the The Botanical Society of the British Isles (BSBI).

-Since 2007 he has been plan-lead for the Essex Species-Rich Grasslands Biodiversity Action Plan, and established the Essex Grazing Project in 2009.
-Luke is responsible for the implementation of Countryside Stewardship, Higher Level Stewardship, Woodland Grant Scheme and Basic Payment Scheme agreements across the County Council’s 500 hectare Country Park and Woodland estate, and established Legacy Grazing in 2009.
+Luke is responsible for the implementation of Countryside Stewardship, Higher Level Stewardship and Basic Payment Scheme agreements across Essex County Council’s 500 hectare Country Park and Woodland estate, and established Legacy Grazing in 2009.

 Luke has published a grass identification guidebook with Essex Wildlife Trust and a grassland vegetation classification key for Kent County Council.
-In 2014 he published the Essex Biodiversity Validation Checklist and is currently preparing a Supplementary Planning Document for the Essex Minerals Local Plan that sets out guidelines for the creation and management of over 200 hectares of Lowland Meadow and other open habitats through the sympathetic restoration of new quarries.
+In 2014 he published the Essex Biodiversity Validation Checklist and in 2016 produced Supplementary Planning Guidance for the Essex Minerals Local Plan that sets out guidelines for the creation and management of over 200 hectares of Lowland Meadow and other open habitats through the sympathetic restoration of new quarries.